-Conducting a Focus Group?
-Here Are 5 Reasons Why the Screener Matters with Your Market Research.
+Conducting an Online Survey or Focus Group?
+Here are 5 Reasons Why the Screener Matters.

-When collecting data and insights, whether for a quantitative online survey (such as a brand tracking study, an annual customer satisfaction survey or an NPS study) or for a qualitative study such as a focus group, the participant screener matters.
+When collecting data and insights, whether for a quantitative online survey (such as a brand tracking study, an annual customer satisfaction survey or an NPS study) or for a qualitative study such as focus groups online or in-person, the participant screener matters.

 What is a market research screener?